pieroproietti/get-eggs/README.md

 # addaura

-Addaura, add penguins-eggs to your Arch, Debian, Devuan or Ubuntu or derivatives.
+Addaura: add penguins-eggs to your Arch, Debian, Devuan or Ubuntu or derivatives.

-On Arch, you will add AUR repository - from there the [name](./documentation/NAMING.md) - on Debian famility, you will add a ppa for penguins-eggs.
+On Arch, you will add AUR repository - from there the [name](./documentation/NAMING.md) - on Debian famility, you will add a PPA for penguins-eggs.

 To get a complete customized distro like colibri, starting from an original ISO, read [HOWTO](./documentation/HOWTO.md).